Waivers of Inadmissibility (601A, I-601, I-212)

-Form 601A Provisional Waiver for unlawful presence
+Form 601A Provisional Waiver of Inadmissibility for Unlawful Presence

 The 601A Waiver is for spouses, parents, and children of U.S. citizens or legal permanent residents who are inadmissible because of unlawful presence in the U.S. This could mean the person entered the U.S. without inspection.
 Or, it could mean the person stayed longer in the U.S. than their visa allowed.